Stars use 4-goal second period to dominate Blue Jackets, 5-1

 DALLAS (AP) — Joe Pavelski scored his team-high 18th goal of the season as one of five Dallas players with a goal and an assist, and the Stars scored four times in 6½ minutes in the second period to beat the Columbus Blue Jackets 5-1 on Saturday night.

-Denis Gurianov, Jamie Benn, John Klingberg and Esa Lindell also had a goal and an assist for the Stars, who are on a season-high six-game point streak (3-0-3).
+Denis Gurianov, Jamie Benn, John Klingberg and Esa Lindell also had a goal and an assist for the Stars, who are on a season-high six-game point streak (3-0-3) after sweeping two games from the Blue Jackets.
 Rookie goalie Jake Oettinger made 20 saves in improving to 5-0-1 this season against Columbus.

+Dallas pulled within three points of the last playoff spot in the Central Division with 13 games to play.
+The Stars, who played in last season’s Stanley Cup Final, have chased that spot for most of the season after their first four games were postponed because of COVID-19 issues within the team.

+“I don’t think until that final game when we have a playoff spot anyone’s going to feel good about themselves,” Pavelski said.
+“We’ve done our job lately.”

 Vladislav Gavrikov scored for the Blue Jackets, who are 0-4-1 in their last five games and 2-10-2 in their last 14.
 Joonas Korpisalo was pulled after allowing four goals on 16 shots, three during a 3:24 span midway through the second.

+“They made a couple mistakes, and we capitalized,” Dallas coach Rick Bowness said of the scoring flurry.
+“The puck went in.
+We’ve had other explosions and played just as well when the puck didn’t go in.”

 Jason Robertson and Roope Hintz had two assists each.

-Dallas swept the two-game series from Columbus beginning with Thursday’s 4-1 win to finish the season series 5-2-1.
-The Stars rallied from a 1-0 deficit in both games to improve to 4-10-7 in games in which their opponents scored first.
+Robertson has 32 points and went into play second to Minnesota’s Kirill Kaprizov in rookie scoring.

-Blue Jackets center Max Domi drew a 10-minute misconduct penalty late in the second period, his second in three games.
+Blue Jackets center Max Domi drew a 10-minute misconduct penalty late in the second period, his second in three games, and didn’t play anymore after leaving the penalty box.
+When Tortorella was asked his thoughts on Domi, he said, “No thoughts.”

 UP NEXT